 One of these aforementioned creative techniques would be to add melodic character to your drum loop.
 In this case, morphing it with the harmonizer effect would be the way to go.

 There is a variety of harmonizer effect plugins on the market these days, but I find one of them particularly useful.
-The Resochord that you can find within Guitar Rig 5 by Native instruments is a simple yet effective tool with wide range of parameters needed for this task.
+The Resochord which you can find within Guitar Rig 5 by Native Instruments is a simple yet effective tool with a wide range of parameters needed for this task.

-At first, I will choose a random drum loop from my sample library and simply place it on the new audio track.
-Unprocessed drum loop is sounding like this.
+Firstly, I will choose a random drum loop from my sample library and simply place it on the new audio track.
+So, the unprocessed drum loop sounds like this:

 ~ Drum Loop Unprocessed

 Once I have the Rhythm, the next step would be to place the Guitar Rig 5 plugin on the rack of the newly created audio channel in SoundBridge and to choose Resochord among various components.
 Let me briefly explain the parameters within Resochord that we will use for this tutorial: